These 5 Spots in the Philippines Satisfied My European Wanderlust

 Also read: 13 Amazing Places in the Philippines that Look Like Foreign Destinations

-Disclaimer: I just based my comparison on the scenes and images I’ve seen in the television, movies, travel magazines, and other reference materials.
+Disclaimer: I just based my comparison on the scenes and images I’ve seen in television, movies, travel magazines, and other reference materials.
 Please don’t get me wrong teehee.

 1. National Museum of the Philippines – Manila